Menu

 6. Become active citizens who will be aware of and take action on local, national and global issues

 Through the study of PSHE, pupils gain a wealth of knowledge on relationships, physical and mental health, economic wellbeing, online presence and safety.
-Using this knowledge, pupils will develop an inherent understanding of how they can impact the environment in which they live, locally, nationally and globally.
+Using this knowledge, pupils will develop an understanding of how they can impact the environment in which they live, locally, nationally and globally.
 Through this, we intend for pupils to become consciously-minded of the world around them, understand others, and work towards making the entire globe a better place, beginning with issues which are relevant to their local communities.

 Opossum Values